-You can harness the art of following intuition and the spirit world to better your life and those around you.
-It all started for me when I sat in the spiritualist church where I went every week.
+The art of following intuition and the spirit world started for me when I sat in the spiritualist church where I went every week.
 I rarely got a reading and didn't usually win the raffle either but I liked the people and the feeling of the building so I still carried on going.
 Tonight, however, I was lucky.
 The resident medium actually picked me out.

 “You talk to spirit people all the time”, she said.
 I agreed.
 Thankfully, in this environment that didn't sound odd.
 Most people here did.
 “You talk to them and you get an answer back”, she continued.
 This time I felt eyes burning into me.
 This had attracted the congregation’s interest and they were all looking at me.
 I felt my face flush with nervousness as I admitted it to her.
 “Yes, that’s true.
 They do answer back, almost every time.
 I talk to my dad and my grandma and I hear them answer me.”